 Rockhounding

-Rock and Mineral Collecting is not allowed in the vicinity of recreation areas of Fall Creek that are managed by U.S. Army Corps of Engineers.
+Rock and Mineral Collecting is not allowed in the vicinity of Fall Creek recreation areas managed by the U.S. Army Corps of Engineers.

 North Shore Day-Use Area